 There are 666 people attending this session and there are 415 people attending in person.
 92 people are from Japan.

-The May 2025 registration will open on February 1st, 2025.
+Registration for the May 2025 interim session in Warsaw is expected to open on or near February 1st, 2025.

-There are a few new deadbeats from the November 2024 session.
+There are a few new deadbeats from the May and Sept 2024 Interim sessions.

 C: Thanks to Jon and Ben for all their hard work with all the finances.